1989 Tunisian general election

 General elections were held in Tunisia on 2 April 1989.
 It was the first time presidential elections had been held since 1974, as Habib Bourguiba had been declared President-for-life the following year.
-However, his replacement, Zine El Abidine Ben Ali, was the only candidate to obtain endorsements from 30 political figures, as required by the Constitution.
+However, Bourguiba was declared medically unfit to rule in 1987, and was succeeded by Prime Minister Zine El Abidine Ben Ali.
+In the presidential election, Ben Ali was the only candidate to obtain endorsements from 30 political figures, as required by the Constitution.
 As a result, he was unopposed for a full term.

 In the Chamber of Deputies election, the Constitutional Democratic Rally (a renamed Socialist Destourian Party) won 80.6 percent of the vote and all 141 seats.
 According to official figures, voter turnout was 76.5% in the parliamentary election and 76.1% in the presidential election.